amitbh007/sf-training-assignments/assignment-1/README.md

 ## How HTTPS works behind the scene?

 So http-s adds a layer of security over http protocol.
-We know that http follows a request-response mechanism ie if we want to go to a website say www.abc.com we first need to get the ip of the server where this site is hosted on ( DNS finds this info ) and after that an http get request is sent to the server ip, once server authorses the request it sends a response back.
+We know that http follows a request-response mechanism ie if we want to go to a website say www.abc.com we first need to get the ip of the server where this site is hosted on ( DNS finds this info ) and after that an http get request is sent to the server , once server authorises the request it sends a response back.

 But its not like the http request travels directly from our pc to the server.
-There are several proxies that monitor and transmits our requests.
-So those proxies can tap into our requests pretty easily.
+There are several proxies and middlewares that monitor and transmit our requests.
+So those proxies can tap into our requests and access our info pretty easily.
 That's where https comes in.

-So the same request when carried out by https becomes encrypted using the ssh key ( that we provide ) further there is also TLS ( Transport Security Layer ) protocol that helps to prevent the data transfer being modified.
+So the same request when carried out by https ( hyper text transfer protocol secure ) becomes encrypted using the ssh key and there is also TLS ( Transport Security Layer ) that helps to prevent the data transfer being modified or altred.

 <br />